-7 (B) Client centered advocacy.
+(B) Client centered advocacy.

-8 (C) Not more than 250 hours of experience administering tests 9 and evaluating psychological tests of clients, writing clinical 10 reports, writing progress notes, or writing process notes.

-11 (D) Not more than 250 hours of verified attendance at 12 workshops, seminars, training sessions, or conferences directly 13 related to professional clinical counseling that are approved by the 14 applicant's supervisor.

-(c) No hours of clinical mental health experience may be gained more than six years prior to the date the application for examination eligibility was filed.

-(d) An applicant shall register with the board as an intern in order to be credited for postdegree hours of experience toward licensure.
-Postdegree hours of experience shall be credited toward licensure, provided that the applicant applies for intern registration within 90 days of the granting of the qualifying degree and is registered as an intern by the board.

-(e) All applicants and interns shall be at all times under the supervision of a supervisor who shall be responsible for ensuring that the extent, kind, and quality of counseling performed is consistent with the training and experience of the person being supervised, and who shall be responsible to the board for compliance with all laws, rules, and regulations governing the practice of professional clinical counseling.

-31 (f) Experience obtained under the supervision of a spouse or 32 relative by blood or marriage shall not be credited toward the 33 required hours of supervised experience.
-Experience obtained 34 under the supervision of a supervisor with whom the applicant has 35 had or currently has a personal, professional, or business 36 relationship that undermines the authority or effectiveness of the 37 supervision shall not be credited toward the required hours of 38 supervised experience.

-39 (g) Except for experience gained pursuant to subparagraph (D)40 of paragraph (6) of subdivision (b), supervision shall include at least one hour of direct supervisor contact in each week for which experience is credited in each work setting.

-3 (1) No more than five hours of supervision, whether individual4 or group, shall be credited during any single week.

-5 (2) An intern shall receive at least one additional hour of direct 6 supervisor contact for every week in which more than 10 hours of 7 face-to-face psychotherapy is performed in each setting in which 8 experience is gained.
+- (C) Not more than 250 hours of experience administering tests and evaluating psychological tests of clients, writing clinical reports, writing progress notes, or writing process notes. - (D) Not more than 250 hours of verified attendance at workshops, seminars, training sessions, or conferences directly related to professional clinical counseling that are approved by the applicant's supervisor. - (c) No hours of clinical mental health experience may be gained more than six years prior to the date the application for examination eligibility was filed. - (d) An applicant shall register with the board as an intern in order to be credited for postdegree hours of experience toward licensure.
+Postdegree hours of experience shall be credited toward licensure, provided that the applicant applies for intern registration within 90 days of the granting of the qualifying degree and is registered as an intern by the board. - (e) All applicants and interns shall be at all times under the supervision of a supervisor who shall be responsible for ensuring that the extent, kind, and quality of counseling performed is consistent with the training and experience of the person being supervised, and who shall be responsible to the board for compliance with all laws, rules, and regulations governing the practice of professional clinical counseling. - (f) Experience obtained under the supervision of a spouse or relative by blood or marriage shall not be credited toward the required hours of supervised experience.
+Experience obtained under the supervision of a supervisor with whom the applicant has had or currently has a personal, professional, or business relationship that undermines the authority or effectiveness of the supervision shall not be credited toward the required hours of supervised experience. - (g) Except for experience gained pursuant to subparagraph (D) of paragraph (6) of subdivision (b), supervision shall include at least one hour of direct supervisor contact in each week for which experience is credited in each work setting. - (1) No more than five hours of supervision, whether individual or group, shall be credited during any single week. - (2) An intern shall receive at least one additional hour of direct 40 supervisor contact for every week in which more than 10 hours of face-to-face psychotherapy is performed in each setting in which experience is gained.
+(3) For purposes of this section, "one hour of direct supervisor

-9 (3) For purposes of this section, "one hour of direct supervisor 10 contact" means one hour of face-to-face contact on an individual 11 basis or two hours of face-to-face contact in a group of not more 12 than eight persons in segments lasting no less than one continuous 13 hour.

-(4) Notwithstanding paragraph (3), an intern working in a governmental entity, a school, a college, or a university, or an institution that is both nonprofit and charitable, may obtain the required weekly direct supervisor contact via two-way, real-time videoconferencing.
-The supervisor shall be responsible for ensuring that client confidentiality is upheld.

-20 (h) This section shall become operative on January 1, 2016.
-21 SEC.
-59.
+- (3) For purposes of this section, "one hour of direct supervisor contact" means one hour of face-to-face contact on an individual basis or two hours of face-to-face contact in a group of not more than eight persons in segments lasting no less than one continuous hour. - (4) Notwithstanding paragraph (3), an intern working in a governmental entity, a school, a college, or a university, or an institution that is both nonprofit and charitable, may obtain the required weekly direct supervisor contact via two-way, real-time videoconferencing.
+The supervisor shall be responsible for ensuring that client confidentiality is upheld. - (h) This section shall remain in effect only until January 1, 2016, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2016, deletes or extends that date.